PureStorage-OpenConnect/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 Consistency Groups
 ------------------

-With the Mitaka release of OpenStack, Pure Storage supports Cinder Consistency Groups with the FlashArray iSCSI/Fibre Channel drivers.
+With the Mitaka release of OpenStack, Everpure supports Cinder Consistency Groups with the FlashArray iSCSI/Fibre Channel drivers.
 Consistency group support allows snapshots of multiple volumes in the same consistency group to be taken at the same point-in-time to